 NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

-There are five basic rigid models of the CardioLife TEC-8300K series defibrillators and they are
+There are five types of CardioLife TEC-8300K series defibrillators

 1. CardioLife TEC-8321K defibrillator